Ray González Jr.: Wrestling career

-First championships (2015–present)
+First Championships (2015)

 On January 14, 2013, González was involved in a stare-down with Carly Colón, with no consequences.
 He was formally introduced in a backstage segment on April 27, 2013, where heel manager Orlando Toledo harassed him in order to deliver a message to his father.
 In January 2015, González, Sr. suffered a legitimate back injury in a match against Colón.
 While his father recovered, González was introduced to WWC as an active wrestler.
 His first storyline was a spinoff of his father's feud with Colón, who visited the González's family business and disrespected him by spitting an apple in his face.
-The following weeks featured various training montages, where his father and other wrestlers aided him gain conditioning a polish his wrestling skill.
+The following weeks featured various training montages, where his father and other wrestlers aided him in gaining conditioning and polishing his wrestling skill.
 On April 4, 2015, González made his in-ring debut defeating Ángel "Fashion" Pérez by submission.
 Unsatisfied with this, Colón began ordering his subordinates to injure and retire him.
 González went on to defeat Rolando Hernández (performing under the alias of "El Diabólico") next.
 Both of his adversaries formed an alliance, but were unable to prevent him from winning a rematch with Pérez.
 On May 3, 2015, González won a handicap match to earn an opportunity against their leader.
 The match between both took place the following week, with him winning a disqualification in a match dominated by Colón when the heel stable intervened and attacked him.

 This feud continued when González teamed with Richard Philipo (known as Xix Xavant) to defeat Pérez and Hernández, but after this match another storyline was started, when both were assaulted by a trio of masked wrestlers known as "La Revolución".
 The main date of Summer Madness, González joined his father to wrestle Colón and one of the members of this group.
 The following night he faced a member of La Revolución, the result of which led to a handicap match where he and José Vázquez defeated this wrestler.
 González and Vázquez teamed again in a match for the WWC World Tag Team Championship but after the latter left the ring and was replaced with Víctor Ortiz (known as Mike Mendoza) their win was revoked.
 On August 15, 2015, he officially teamed with Ortiz and won a rematch for the titles.
 The team retained the championship for two weeks, when they dropped them back in a rematch.
 He was then involved in a storyline where Wilkins Nuñez (known as Joe Bravo) returned to the promotion and sought to retire all second generation wrestlers, with the latter winning an encounter between both by employing illegal tactics.
 On September 26, 2015, González defeated the third member of La Revolución.
 He dropped the title to Nuñez on October 17, 2015, after his opponent used the same illegal tactics as before.